michel1991/ocp-java-11/advancedDesign/md/README.md

 of the variable, while the post-increment/post-decrement operators return the original variable.
 For these reasons, option C is incorrect, and option D is correct.

-### Which of the following are true statements?
-(Choose all that apply.)
-* A. The JDK contains a compiler.
-* B. The JVM contains a compiler.
-* C. The javac command creates a file containing bytecode.
-* D. The java command creates a file containing bytecode.
-* E. The JDK is contained in the JVM.
-* F. The JVM is contained in the JDK.

-The Java Development Kit (JDK) is used when creating Java programs.
-It contains a compiler since it is a development tool making option A correct and option B incorrect.
-The JDK contains a Java Virtual Machine (JVM) making option F correct and option E incorrect.
-The compiler creates bytecode making option C correct and option D incorrect.
-For more information, see Chapter 1.

 ##### Which of the following statements about primitive
 ##### and reference types are correct?
 (Choose all that apply.)